mikeq/gpsmap/README.md

 This event takes place over 17 days and sees us cycling from Edinburgh to Monte Carlo for Prostate Cancer UK.

-We will run the open source Android application Open GPS Tracker (https://code.google.com/p/open-gpstracker/), this application will send gps data to the script `scripts\store_loc.php` at regular intervals, this data is stored in the database (`gpsdata`) and then displayed on a map in the browser as and when user visit the map site.
+We will run the open source Android application Open GPS Tracker (https://code.google.com/p/open-gpstracker/), this application will send gps data to the script `scripts/store_loc.php` at regular intervals, this data is stored in the database (`gpsdata`) and then displayed on a map in the browser as and when user visit the map site.

 In addition to this the mapping site will also display that days route and elevation profile, the routes are read in from GPX Track files stored under `data/`.
 These files